Chia-Network/chia-docs/docs/04coin-set-model/spend_bundles.md

 Also note that only the first spend is creating the coins.
 This is the normal way to combine spends, since each coin must have exactly one parent.
 Spend A, by itself, would not be valid, since it creates more value (14 XCH) than it spends (5 XCH).
 However, the spend becomes valid when combined with spends B and C.

-Full nodes receieve, validate, and store the spend bundle in memory.
+Full nodes receive, validate, and store the spend bundle in memory.
 However, when creating a new block, farming nodes will combine many spend bundles from different users.
 This creates one large spend bundle with one signature.
 When looking at just the block, it is not always clear which spends were bundled together initially.
 However, we can see the net additions and removals in the whole block.

 ## What do full nodes store on-chain?
 Puzzles are only revealed when coins are spent; the puzzles are saved on-chain afterward for record-keeping purposes.